hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/remote-backends.html.md

 ## Migrate Local State Storage to Remote

-After you define your remote backend, you need to actually move the Terraform state file to the CDK for Terraform output directory.
+After you define your remote backend, you need to move the Terraform state file to the CDK for Terraform output directory.

 Consider this example project called `hello-terraform` that is using local storage to store the Terraform state.